box/box-python-sdk-gen/docs/invites.md

   - Used as `invite_id` in path `path` of the API call
 - query_params `GetInviteByIdQueryParamsArg`
   - Used as queryParams for the API call
+- headers `GetInviteByIdHeadersArg`
+  - Used as headers for the API call

 ### Returns